LaboratoryOpticsBiosciences/bioimageloader/README.md

 ---
 _bioimageloader_ is a python library to make it easy to load bioimage datasets for machine learning and deep learning.
 Bioimages come in numerous and inhomogeneous forms.
-_bioimageloader_ attempts to wrap them in an unified interface, so that you can easily concatenate, perform image augmentation, and batch-load them.
+_bioimageloader_ attempts to wrap them in unified interfaces, so that you can easily concatenate, perform image augmentation, and batch-load them.

 **_bioimageloader_ provides**

 1. collections of interfaces for popular and public bioimage datasets
-2. albumentations, which is the most popular and powerful image augmentation library, as a image augmentation library
+2. [albumentations], which is the most popular and powerful image augmentation library, as a image augmentation library
-3. compatibility with scikit-learn, tensorflow, and pytorch
+3. compatibility with [scikit-learn], [tensorflow], and [pytorch]

 ## Table of Contents